yiisoft/yii2/docs/guide/db-active-record.md

 instance represents the value of a column in that row.
 Instead of writing raw SQL statements, you can work with Active Record in an object-oriented fashion to manipulate the data in database tables.

-For example, assume `Customer` is an Active Record class is associated with the `customer` table and `name` is a column of the `customer` table.
+For example, assume `Customer` is an Active Record class which is associated with the `customer` table and `name` is a column of the `customer` table.
 You can write the following code to insert a new row into the `customer` table: